Welcome to our consultation pages

 - view feedback and reports from past consultations

 - see what is coming up in the future

 - contact us about any consultation issues you have.

-Aylesbury Visitor Information Centre - closes 28 July
+Aylesbury Visitor Information Centre - summary of findings

-Recycling and waste household collection survey - closes 31 July
+Recycling and waste household collection survey - see below for a summary of findings

-It's now almost two years since we introduced the 'all-in-one' recycling bin and food waste collections.
-Since then our recycling has more than doubled to between 50 - 55% and we are aiming to improve this further - our target is to reach 60% by 2016.
+It’s almost two years since we introduced our new recycling and waste scheme, introducing weekly food waste collections and an ‘all in one’ recycling bin.
+Since then our recycling has more than doubled, to between 50- 55% - our target is to reach 60% by 2020.